SatoriCyber/terraform-provider-satori/docs/resources/datastore.md

 Optional:

 - `aws_service_role_arn` (String) AWS IAM service role ARN.
-Required if credentials type is IAM_ROLE_CREDENTIALS
 - `password` (String, Sensitive) Password of root user.
 This property is sensitive, and API does not return it in output.
-In order to bypass terraform update, use lifecycle.ignore_changes, see example.Required if credentials type is USERNAME_PASSWORD
+In order to bypass terraform update, use lifecycle.ignore_changes, see example.
-- `type` (String) Credentials type.
-Supported values are: USERNAME_PASSWORD, IAM_ROLE_CREDENTIALSIf not specified the USERNAME_PASSWORD type will be assumed
 - `username` (String) Username of root user.
-Required if credentials type is USERNAME_PASSWORD

 ## Example Usage